rwijtvliet/interpol_bak/README.md

 ### Interpolation around a set of points: `triangles` and `polygons`

-Interpolate the value in the 2D-plane, when the values at several points are provided.
-There are 2 functions for this:
+There are 2 functions that interpolate values in the 2D-plane, when the values at several (unordered) points are provided.

-* `triangles` tesselates the plane with triangles based on the provided anchorpoints, and does 'standard' barycentric interpolation within each triangle.
+* `triangles` tessellates the plane with triangles (Delaunay tessellation) based on the provided anchorpoints, and does 'standard' barycentric interpolation within each triangle.
 Disadvantage: a maximum of 3 anchors is used for any point, which does not always look good.
 Also, extrapolation, i.e. to points that do not lay within the convex hull around the anchorpoints, is not possible.
 If wanted, the function tries nonetheless, but results are often poor.
 * `polygons` is a more general function, that gives better results.
-It divides the plane into *polygons* and does interpolation inside of them, based on the algorithm described in [this great article](https://cgvr.cs.uni-bremen.de/papers/barycentric/barycentric.pdf)
+It divides the plane into *polygons* (using the "polygonation" developed [in this project](https://github.com/rwijtvliet/polygonation)) and does interpolation inside of them using the `polygon` function above.

-Though it's not perfect, `polygon` generally gives much smoother results, as can be seen in the illustration below.
+Though it's not perfect, `polygons` generally gives much smoother results, as can be seen in the illustration below.

 Sample use:

 ```python
 # %% Sample use of interpolation functions in/around set of points.